LexusDjjj/LexusDjjj/README.md

 - 👋 Hi, I’m Jiang Junjie
-- 👀 I’m interested in python,c++,r and c programming
+- 👀 I’m interested in python,c++,r and c programming language
 - 🌱 I’m currently learning r,IELTS and some popular technologies and lanuage programming.
 - 💞️ I’m looking to collaborate on learning life.
 - 📫 How to reach me ...You can email me by LexusDjjj@outlook.com